akhilManipal/DCA3231_MAD_Practical_Submission_Batch-1/Practical 4_Tap Counter/Practical 4 Tap Counter.md

-# Practical 3: To-Do List App
+# Practical 4: Tap Counter App

 ## Exercise Objective:
 Develop an Android application that counts the number of taps on a button and displays the count.